micro-community/development/docs/pages/concepts/runtime.markdown

 - **config:** Manage dynamic config in a centralised location for your services to access.
 Has the ability to load config from multiple sources and enables you to update config without needing to restart services.

-- **debug:** Built in aggregation of stats, logs and tracing info for debugging.
-The debug service scrapes all services for their info to help understand the overall scope of the system from one location.

 - **network:** A drop in service to service networking solution.
 Offload service discovery, load balancing and fault tolerance to the network.
 The micro network dynamically builds a latency based routing table based on the local registry.
 It includes support for multi-cloud networking.